DLM-IBM/glossary/index.md

 ### manifest file
 {: #x2858069}

-- A file that contains information, such as settings, instructions, or metadata, about other files or artifacts.
+A file that contains information, such as settings, instructions, or metadata, about other files or artifacts.
-- With Android apps, the manifest file specifies permissions and data collection parameters so that mobile devices can report required information from testers and customers.
-Different manifests are required for internal testers and customers.

 ### MBaaS
 {: #x7044865}